+Want to do something else than ride a bike or go on a canal cruise?
+Than we have good news: museums in Amsterdam are amazing.
 If you like going to museums you’ll be enlightened by the wide variety of museums in Amsterdam.
 Besides the world-famous Rijksmuseum and Van Gogh Museum, Amsterdam counts 50 more less-known museums.
 This leaves you absolutely no time to be bored!
+On this page you will learn everything about the Amsterdam museums and orcourse which are the best museums in Amsterdam.

 The Rijksmuseum is home to masterpieces of famous Dutch Artists.
 Discover Rembrandt’s Nightwatch and over 8000 other paintings, sculptures, and artifacts.
 The majestic building from the 19th century that houses the museum has been fully restored in 2013.